Category Archives: Social Science

 Sorting and Classifying

-Back last summer, Claire started making comments about skin color.
+Back last summer, Bean started making comments about skin color.
 I said a word in Spanish to her, and she sharply rebuked me: “Don’t say Spanish.
 Pink people don’t speak Spanish!”
 I was taken aback.
 I asked her what skin color people have who speak Spanish, and she replied “Brown skin.”
 I pointed out that her Aunt Kristen and cousin Penelope speak Spanish very fluently, and they have pink skin.
 I also pointed out that our friends Sharon, Edu, Torben and Sonia speak German as well as English, and that people of all different skin colors speak different languages.

 Still, I found the intensity of her response a little unsettling.

-I’m looking for your reflections on a recent development in Claire.
+I’m looking for your reflections on a recent development in Bean.
 She is beginning to sort and classifying things, and in the past few months this has extended to people’s skin color.
 I’ll share some examples and how we’ve responded.
 I’m wondering if there is something “more” we could/should do.

-Last year in school there were a majority of darker-skinned kids in class — Indian, Chinese, Pakistani, etc. Sometimes Claire said she worried kids would laugh at her because she had the wrong color hair and skin.
+Last year in school there were a majority of darker-skinned kids in class — Indian, Chinese, Pakistani, etc. Sometimes Bean said she worried kids would laugh at her because she had the wrong color hair and skin.
 She played well in general, but this was an occasional comment.

 During summer we were doing a craft and I said “por favor” to her.
-Claire said: “Don’t speak Spanish!
+Bean said: “Don’t speak Spanish!
 Pink people don’t speak Spanish.”
 I asked her who does, and she replied “brown people.”
 I reminded her that her Aunt Kristen and cousin Penelope speak Spanish and they are very pink (Caucasian), and also she has other friends who are brown-skinned and speak German.
 People can speak all types of language.
 (She has, by the way, taken Let’s Play in Spanish class and also likes to pretend to speak Spanish at times.)

-Recently I showed Alex and Claire a photo of an African American baby adopted by a friend.
-Claire said she didn’t like that baby.
+Recently I showed Alex and Bean a photo of an African American baby adopted by a friend.
+Bean said she didn’t like that baby.
 Why?
 Because her skin is too dark.
 So we talked with her about melanin, and how it’s in everyone’s skin and the amount makes skin color lighter or darker, but that everyone is otherwise the same.
 We reminded her she has “brown friends” (from Guatemala and Mexico).
 She said that those friends weren’t very brown.

 Same thing happened in a book about getting dressed: she said the didn’t like the girl with the dark skin because “she is not as good as pink.”

 The most egregious example happened the other day in Popeye’s.
 We were eating and a man and little girl came in.
 The girl looked very slightly Hispanic.
-A moment after they entered, Claire said, “I don’t like that girl.
+A moment after they entered, Bean said, “I don’t like that girl.
 I want to cover her head with a bag.”
 I replied sharply to this, telling her what an unkind remark that is.
 I said I thought the girl looked cute in her ponytail.
-Claire said, “Well I’m cute too.”
+Bean said, “Well I’m cute too.”
 I replied: “Not when you say ugly things about the way people look.
 That takes away from cuteness.”
 I followed up on how people are all good even when they look different from each other, and that is what makes people especially who they are.
 The subject got changed and she said nothing more.

 Alex and I have talked about how to respond.
-Claire may be testing the limits of what is socially acceptable to say.
+Bean may be testing the limits of what is socially acceptable to say.
 She might really feel rejecting of anything different from her.
 She doesn’t spend a lot of time unsupervised by us, so we can’t imagine she picked this up from other people, and certainly not from us.
 We don’t want to overreact with attention and thus give her the excitement of having a big deal made over it and her, providing incentive to continue.
 At the same time, it doesn’t feel appropriate to ignore this, or let such comments pass without discussion (or when they’re really bad, some kind of rebuke).
 I admit I’m a little worried about her saying such things without us around and people judging me and Alex as a result.
 I’m also mystified.
 Can a person just be naturally racist?
 What’s going on with my sweet daughter?

 She’s been doing the same thing about boys since this summer: boys aren’t good, they aren’t as gentle, etc. We’re working on countering this too, as you know.
 Yet this skin color judgment is really disconcerting.